Rajesh Rao Lab

 Our lab is devoted to these unmet needs.
 Specifically, we use stem cell biology, genomics and epigenetics as languages to better understand how the retina forms, so that we can learn new ways to generate the retinal cells that die in disease, with the hope of regenerating cells through cell or drug therapies.
 We also use these technologies to make new insights into how eye/orbit cancers develop and to determine whether they harbor the genetic "achilles heals" that render them vulnerable to molecularly targeted therapies.

 We invite you to explore our projects and learn about our team.
 We are always looking for energetic and motivated team members and partners who are interested in strengthening our mission: to make the foundational insights that will transform the understanding, diagnosis, and treatment of blinding retinal diseases and deadly eye cancers.

 Follow on Social Media

 We’re always looking for motivated, curious, and creative individuals from a variety of backgrounds to join the lab.
-The Rao Lab is a member of the Molecular & Cellular Pathology section of the The Program in Biomedical Sciences (PIBS) Ph.D. graduate training program at the University of Michigan, and is looking to recruit motivated and energetic graduate and medical scientist training program (MSTP) students.
+The Rao Lab is a member of the Molecular & Cellular Pathology and Genetics and Genomics sections of the The Program in Biomedical Sciences (PIBS) Ph.D. graduate training program at the University of Michigan, and is looking to recruit motivated and energetic graduate and medical scientist training program (MSTP) students.
 Graduate and MD/PhD students, and ophthalmology residents and fellows looking to join us should email to set up a time to chat.
 Post-doctoral candidates should include 3 letters of reference and a brief, 1 page statement summarizing their research interests and goals.
 If you're interested in joining our team, please send your CV to Rajesh.
 Contact us.